-The Business Plan is ambitious, with a blend of key actions that will deliver management and enhancement of the environment, opportunities for people to get engaged and promote the enjoyment and understanding of Dartmoor's special qualities.
+The Authority's Business Plan is ambitious, with a blend of key actions that will deliver management and enhancement of the environment, opportunities for people to get engaged and promote the enjoyment and understanding of Dartmoor's special qualities.
 These actions will help support the Dartmoor economy and the communities that live within the National Park.
 The key ingredients for most of the actions are staff time and partnership working.

-Whilst many of the actions are funded there are a number that relate to work programmes designed to develop future funding bids and/or secure other forms of funding (voluntary donations, commercial sponsorship etc.).
-Similarly, the Coronavirus pandemic may impact on our ability to deliver all of the actions in the Business Plan in 2021/22.
+Whilst many of the actions are funded there are a number that relate to work programmes designed to develop future funding bids and/or secure other forms of funding (voluntary donations, commercial sponsorship etc.